opendocsg/slw-judgments-backfill/2011_SGCA_5/report.md

 **_Pang’s lack of response when the luggage was cut open_**

 65     Pang showed no reaction when the luggage was cut open and the powdery substance was exposed.
-Although this particular issue was not dealt with by the Judge in his Judgment, it is worth noting that in _PP v Leong Soy Yip and Anor_ [2009] SGHC 221, the court gave weight to the accused persons’ lack of response when the packets in their possession were opened up to reveal a white powdery substance instead of the Erimin/Dormicum pills they had claimed to have carried.
+Although this particular issue was not dealt with by the Judge in his Judgment, it is worth noting that in _PP v Leong Soy Yip and Anor_ <span class="citation">[2009] SGHC 221</span>, the court gave weight to the accused persons’ lack of response when the packets in their possession were opened up to reveal a white powdery substance instead of the Erimin/Dormicum pills they had claimed to have carried.
 The weight of such evidence depends on the factual circumstances.
 We acknowledge that how an arrested person would react in a similar situation would very well depend on his personality as well as his perception as to whether he was expected to respond.

 66     We noted that when Pang was cross-examined on her lack of a reaction, Pang responded by asking what type of reaction was expected of her.
 The relevant part of the cross-examination is reproduced below: